intel/pailliercryptolib/README.md

  - Encryption with public key
  - Decryption with private key

 For increased security, typically the key length is at least 1024 bits, but recommendation is 2048 bits or larger.
 To handle such large size integers, conventional implementations of the Paillier cryptosystem utilizes the GNU Multiple Precision Arithmetic Library (GMP).
-The essential computation of the scheme relies on the modular exponentiation, and our library takes advantage of the multi-buffer modular exponentiation function (```mbx_exp_mb8```) of IPP-Crypto library, which is enabled in AVX512IFMA instruction sets supporting SKUs, such as Intel Icelake Xeon CPUs.
+The essential computation of the scheme relies on the modular exponentiation, and our library takes advantage of two Intel features - the multi-buffer modular exponentiation function (```mbx_exp_mb8```) of IPP-Crypto library, which is enabled in AVX512IFMA instruction sets supporting SKUs, such as Intel Icelake/Sapphire Rapid Xeon® scalable processors and the modular exponentiation operation (```cpaCyLnModExp```) of Quickassist Technology library for QAT devices.

 ## Building the Library
 ### Prerequisites
 For best performance, especially due to the multi-buffer modular exponentiation function, the library is to be used on AVX512IFMA enabled systems, as listed below in Intel CPU codenames:
  - Intel Cannon Lake
  - Intel Ice Lake
+ - Intel Sapphire Rapids

-The library can be built and used without AVX512IFMA, as if the instruction set is not detected on the system, it will automatically switch to non multi-buffer modular exponentiation.
+The library can be built and used without AVX512IFMA and/or QAT, if the features are not supported.
+But for better performance, it is recommended to use the library on Intel Xeon® scalable processors - Ice Lake-SP or Sapphire Rapids-SP Xeon CPUs while fully utilizing the features.

 The following operating systems have been tested and deemed to be fully functional.
   - Ubuntu 18.04 and higher
   - Red Hat Enterprise Linux 8.1 and higher
+  - CentOS Stream

 We will keep working on adding more supported operating systems.
 ### Dependencies